 Instructions

-- Place crab, egg, bread crumbs, mayonnaise, Old Bay spice, lemon juice, onion powder and pepper in a large bowl.16 ounces lump crab meat (1 can), 1 egg, ½ cup panko bread crumbs, ¼ cup mayonnaise, 2 teaspoons Old Bay spice, 1 tablespoon lemon juice, 1 teaspoon onion powder, ¼ teaspoon black pepper
+- Place crab, egg, bread crumbs, mayonnaise, Old Bay spice, lemon juice, onion powder and pepper in a large bowl.16 ounces lump crab meat (1 can), or imitation crab, 1 egg, ½ cup panko bread crumbs, ¼ cup mayonnaise, 2 teaspoons Old Bay spice, 1 tablespoon lemon juice, 1 teaspoon onion powder, ¼ teaspoon black pepper

 - Mix thoroughly.